8shashank/dropbox_clone/REVIEW.md

 Most reviews are suggesting:

    - Use of async + callbacks
-   - Wrapping logic in function
+   - Wrapping logic in function (for async functions to call)
    - Some shorter sentences to do job

+Since there are not many issues to solve, the review requests pull only once.

 ### Issues